Devika72/LoginSignupUsingMongodb/README.md

  1.`Client`: Represents a client with properties such as name, date of birth, address, and contact information.
      2.`InsurancePolicy`:Represents an insurance policy with properties like policy number, type, coverage amount, premium, start date, and end date.
 Each policy                                should be associated with a client.
      3.`Claim`: Represents an insurance claim with properties like claim number, description, claim date, and claim status.
-Each claim shou
+Each claim should be associated with an                    insurance policy.